lc82111/gptplan/README.md

 # gptplan
 This project, `gptplan`, is designed for automated radiotherapy treatment planning using advanced AI techniques.
 It integrates multi-agent systems, retrieval augmented generation, and specialized radiotherapy libraries to streamline and potentially optimize the planning process.
+You can find our paper here: [PMB Link](https://iopscience.iop.org/article/10.1088/1361-6560/adbff1) for more information.

 ## Core Functionality
 The system uses AI agents, built with the `pyautogen` framework, to automate various aspects of treatment planning.
 Key functionalities include: